-1.1.4 Manulife Investment Greater China Fund
+Manulife Investment Greater China Fund 1.1.4

-Fund Category Equity Base Currency RM Launch Date 21 October 2008 Financial Year End 31 August Investment Objective The Fund aims to provide Unit Holders with capital growth over the medium-t capitalised companies in the Greater China region namely China, Hong Kong a companies listed on approved overseas markets.
-Foreign markets where the regulatory authority is an ordinary or associate men Note: Any material change to the Fund's investment objective would require Unit and Taiwan markets, as ng in larger s well as China-based Investment Policy and Strategy The Fund invests mainly in large capitalised companies to achieve capital growth over the med Fund focuses on the Greater China region, namely China, Hong Kong and Taiwan markets, as we companies (companies that derive more than 50% of its assets and/or earnings from China) listed markets.
-The remaining NAV of the Fund will be invested in money market including term deposit cash placements with financial institutions. approved overseas The Fund may also invest in CISs as well as unlisted equities with attractive potential returns, particularly companies that are seeking a listing within one year.
-The Fund Manager focuses on large capitalised companies (i.e. companies wit billion at the point of purchase) with exceptional growth and visible earnings prundervalued relative to their assessed true values and/or net asset backing.
-To companies with good management, strong niche and those that are leaders we respective countries.
-In addition, any active and frequent trading strategy will ospectus and/or comp he Fund Manager also ith a dominant market panies which are emphasises on share in their The Fund Manager may adopt temporary defensive strategies by lowering the investment climate is deemed to be unfavourable and placing the surplus casl investments in equities and equity-related securities may be lower than 70%, be Fund's NAV. n into money market ir struments.
-The Foreign markets where the regulatory authority is an ordinary or associate men The Fund predominantly invests in equities of companies with a market capital point of purchase). nber of IOSCO. lisation of more than US SD3 billion (at the Asset Allocation 70% to 98% of the Fund's NAV in equities and equity-related securities; and At least 2% of the Fund's NAV in liquid assets.
+Fund Category Equity Base Currency RM Launch Date 21 October 2008 Financial Year End 31 August Investment Objective The Fund aims to provide Unit Holders with capital growth over the medium-to-capitalised companies in the Greater China region namely China, Hong Kong a companies listed on approved overseas markets.
+Foreign markets where the regulatory authority is an ordinary or associate mem Note: Any material change to the Fund's investment objective would require Unit and Taiwan markets, as about the same of IOSCO. g in larger s well as China-based Investment Policy and Strategy icy and Fund focuses on the Greater China region, namely China, Hong Kong and Taiwan markets, as well as China-based The Fund may also invest in CISs as well as unlisted equities with attractive po are seeking a listing within one year. tential returns, particu larly companies that The Fund Manager focuses on large capitalised companies (i.e. companies with billion at the point of purchase) with exceptional growth and visible earnings prundervalued relative to their assessed true values and/or net asset backing.
+The companies with good management, strong niche and those that are leaders we respective countries.
+In addition, any active and frequent trading strategy will ospectus and/or comp he Fund Manager also ith a dominant market eanies which are emphasises on share in their The Fund Manager may adopt temporary defensive strategies by lowering the investment climate is deemed to be unfavourable and placing the surplus cash investments in equities and equity-related securities may be lower than 70%, be Fund's NAV. n into money market in struments.
+The SD3 billion (at the Asset Allocation 70% to 98% of the Fund's NAV in equities and equity-related securities; and At least 2% of the Fund's NAV in liquid assets.
 Performance Benchmark MSCI Golden Dragon Index.
-The performance benchmark above is only used as a reference for investment profile of the Fund is not the same as the risk profile of this performance bencinformation is available on www.manulifeinvestment.com.my .
+The performance benchmark above is only used as a reference for investment performance comparison purpose.
+The risprofile of the Fund is not the same as the risk profile of this performance benchmark.
+The performance benchmark information is available on www.manulifeinvestment.com.my.
 Distribution Policy Distribution of income, if any, is incidental.

 Investor Profile This Fund is suitable for investors who: seek capital appreciation over the medium- to long-term; are willing to accept higher level of risk; and have a medium- to long-term investment horizon.
 Risk Management Strategies and Techniques The asset allocation, liquidity management and diversification strategies employed are vital to the efforts of managing risks faced by the Fund.
-The Fund Manager may reduce equity exposures when a severe downturn in the equity markets is expected and liquidity risks are high. reciniques The Fund's investments are monitored closely to ensure potential returns are maximised in spite of political risk, regulatory risk, foreign exchange risk and liquidity risk as a result of foreign market investments.
+The Fund Manager may reduce equity exposures when a severe downturn in the equity markets is expected and liquidity risks are high. recimiques The Fund's investments are monitored closely to ensure potential returns are maximised in spite of political risk, regulatory risk, foreign exchange risk and liquidity risk as a result of foreign market investments.
 The Fund focuses on markets where the prospects are promising and where political and regulatory risks are anticipated to be within acceptable levels.